Bicycle Repair Basics for New Cyclists

 Adjusting Brakes

-Properly functioning brakes are crucial for safety.
-If your brakes feel loose, tighten the brake cables by turning the barrel adjuster on the brake lever.
-For more significant adjustments, use a hex key to loosen the bolt holding the brake cable at the caliper.
-Pull the cable tighter or looser as needed.
-Ensure your brake pads are aligned with the rim and not rubbing against the tire.
+Properly working brakes are pretty important — I shouldn’t have to say that, but here we are.
+If your brakes feel loose or grabby, start with the cable tension.
+Turn the barrel adjuster on the brake lever to tighten things up.
+For bigger adjustments, use a hex key to loosen the bolt holding the brake cable at the caliper, pull the cable tighter or give it some slack, then retighten.
+Make sure your brake pads line up with the rim and aren’t dragging on the tire.
+Pads rubbing the tire will eat through it faster than you’d believe.

 Lubricating the Chain